 Eat THESE 6 Things to Boost Adrenal Health

 - Lean, high quality protein.
-Protein is essential in supporting your adrenal glands.
-But the type of protein you choose matters!
-Don’t rely on processed nut butters filled with sugar or cheap cuts of meat laden with fats and chemicals from the way the animals are fed.
+Protein is essential in supporting your adrenal glands – but not just ANY protein.
+Don’t rely on processed nut butters filled with sugar or cheap cuts of meat laden with fats and chemicals.
 Instead, focus on high quality protein such as organic turkey (a particularly good choice since the tryptophan it contains can help reduce stress), grass fed beef, wild caught seafood, nuts, beans, seeds, and eggs.
 Organ meats, in particular, are great for supporting adrenal health.
-Though far less commonly consumed than muscle meats, organ meats are full of essential nutrients, such as vitamin B12, zinc, and vitamin D.
+Though these organ meats are often passed over in favor of muscle meats, they are full of essential nutrients, such as vitamin B12, zinc, and vitamin D.

 - Carbohydrates.
 So many people think that carbs are the enemy – but you need carbohydrates as part of a healthy, balanced diet.
-When your adrenals are out of whack, however, it is best to limit carbs to 66 grams per day, eat them with healthy fats and proteins instead of on their own, and avoid anything processed.Great complex carb choices include fresh fruit, legumes, wild rice and quinoa (quinoa is also a great source of protein!).
+What you don’t need are simple carbs that quickly convert to sugar!
+When your adrenals are out of whack, it’s best to limit carbs to 66 grams per day, eat them at the same time as you eat healthy fats and proteins, and avoid anything processed.Great complex carb choices include fresh fruit, legumes, wild rice and quinoa (quinoa is also a great source of protein!).

 - Healthy Fats.
 Just like carbs, fat is NOT the enemy.
 You need fat to keep your body going strong – especially Omega-3 fatty acids.
 Avocados are one of my favorite sources of healthy fat.
 They contain not only high levels of monounsaturated fats, but also lots of fiber which helps you digest and detox.
 Coconut oil is one of the best options for cooking, and contains medium-chain triglycerides to help your brain function better.
 Eating wild caught fatty fish, like salmon or mackerel is another great way to get your Omega-3 fatty acids.